 Oct.
 8 is another extremely busy day in National Hockey League history.
 One of its greatest players ever signed his first professional contract.
-This date has seen a little bit of everything including some big moments in California and Montreal, a new fixation with rats and the league’s first-ever third-generation player.
+This date has seen a little bit of everything, including some big moments in California and Montreal, a new fixation with rats, and the league’s first-ever third-generation player.
+So. let’s climb inside the THW time machine and take our daily trip back through the decades.

 Red Wings Sign a Legend